 Questions: Check out our FAQs or get in touch

-Meet your new choir leader!
+Meet your choir leader!

 Pianist, singer, choral conductor and educator Jean Sophie Kim is an accomplished and versatile artist whose performances span North America, Europe, and North Africa.
 She has performed at venues including Zankel Hall at Carnegie Hall, the Alcázar Palace in Seville, Seoul Arts Center, and the Banff Centre.